sdiehl/wiwinwlh/tutorial.md

 -------------------

-Although extremely brittle, GHC also has limited support impredicative polymorphism which loosens the restriction that that quantifiers must precede arrow types and now may be placed inside of type-constructors.
+Although extremely brittle, GHC also has limited support impredicative polymorphism which allows instantiating type variable with a polymorphic type.
+Implied is that this which loosens the restriction that that quantifiers must precede arrow types and now may be placed inside of type-constructors.

 ```haskell
 -- Can't unify ( Int ~ Char )